VzBoT3D/docs/docs/vz235_mellow/gantry.md

 ## Overview

-The Gantry is configurable for an AWD version and a 2WD version.
+The gantry is configurable for an AWD version and a 2WD version.
 The only difference between the two configurations is the rear idler mounts.
 On AWD they have an additional Nema 17 integrated in the design.

 ![Overview](../../../assets/images/manual/vz235_mellow/gantry/overview.png)